ysyk2021/the-power-of-persistence-overcoming-your-weaknesses-and-achieving-success/src/chapter-5-1.md

-Chapter: The Importance of Navigating Obstacles and Setbacks in Persistence
+The Importance of Navigating Obstacles and Setbacks in Persistence
 ===========================================================================

 Persistence is a key ingredient for achieving success in any endeavor.
 It is the ability to keep going, even when faced with challenges and setbacks.
 In this chapter, we will explore the importance of navigating obstacles and setbacks in our journey towards reaching our goals.